desihub/desidocker/README.md

 ```
 * If you encounter an `unknown server OS` error, you may need to restart Docker.

-Once the image starts running, locate the line beginning with `http://127.0.0.1:8888/lab?token=...` in the output.
+Once the image starts running, locate the line beginning with `http://...:8888/lab?token=...` in the output, and open the address in your browser.
-Replace `127.0.0.1` with the public IP address of your cloud server, then open the modified link in your browser.

 ## Customizations